Saturday of the Second Week in Ordinary Time

 God mounts the throne amid shouts of joy;

 the LORD, amid trumpet blasts.

 Sing praise to God, sing praise;

-This description reminds me of a pageant like the recent inauguration, where fanfare horns announce the President’s arrival.
+This description reminds me of a pageant like an inauguration, where fanfare horns announce the President’s arrival.
 For the psalmist, the horn might have been a shofar.

 It’s a beautiful and triumphant way to imagine what God might be like.
 But that’s all it is – an image, a product of human imagination.
 Like the psalmist, we all engage in that creative effort – we picture God.
 We draw God out of the media stored in our own hearts and spirits.

 The freedom we have to imagine God can be both a blessing and a curse.
 As a blessing, it has allowed us to create tender, triumphant, and splendid constructs of an otherwise unimaginable Love.
 As a curse, it has given us the power to distort God’s image for our own selfish ends.

 It is an awesome power.
 Even the great Saint Augustine struggled with it:

 Augustine by Philippe de Champaigne

 most merciful and most just;